 Well, those are the major differences.
-As you can see, there are much more differences between the BP and the EP than between the AE and the BE.
-However, don't ever let the obstacles put you off.
+As you can see, there are many more between BP and EP than in AE and BE.
+However, don't ever let these obstacles put you off.
 Think properly and see which one meets your needs.
 I particularly wouldn't say that they're the same language anymore, but...
-Officially they are!
+Officially, they are!

 If I were to visit Portugal, I'm not sure if I'd use my Brazilian accent there.
 I'd probably speak English...
 Why?
-Well, I don't like to jump to conclusions or to go for misconceptions, but I've been told that they don't like it that much.
-Since I've never been there, I can't assume that this is true or not.
-But I'm the kind of person who likes to cover all the bases.
-I guess I wouldn't like someone looking down on me for my dialect.
-We should never change our language for the others, but we should treat them with respect.
+Well, I don't like to jump to conclusions, but I've been told that they don't like it that much.
+Since I've never been there, I can't tell (but I'm the kind of person who likes to cover all the bases.
+I guess I wouldn't like someone looking down on me for my dialect).
+We should never change our language for others, but we should treat them with respect.
 If they don't like it...
 Anyway!
-Don't worry if you learn the EP...
+Don't worry if you learn EP...
 We'd still understand you (with your help, of course), but it wouldn't be a big problem.
-We like the differences...
+We like differences...
 After all, that's what makes us unique, isn't it? :)

 Did I forget anything?
 Have you ever had a hard time understanding one of these dialects?
 Tell me in a comment below!